XraySpectroscopy/XAS-Data-Interchange/specification/background.md

 ![NIXS data measured on graphite and the XANES spectrum extracted from it.](images/nixs.png)

-XDI is about how we express the mu(E) spectra extracted from the non-resonant inelastic scattering measurement.
+XDI is about how we express the mu(E) spectrum extracted from the non-resonant inelastic scattering measurement.